cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

 ```
 Note that if a definition contains a boolean result (true or false), by convention we end the definition with a question mark `?`.

-These were the routines to detect expressions.
+This is how routines to detect expressions are implemented.

 ### Routines that get information out of expressions